Is your DFSR backlog not clearing? Are your files sitting in a “scheduled” state without replicating or syncing?

 - The 7 most common solutions to growing DFSR backlog queues

-- 3 Reasons your DFSR issues will persist and how Resilio Connect (our DFSR alternative) overcomes those challenges to provide reliable, resilient replication
+- 3 Reasons your DFSR issues will persist and how Resilio Platform (our DFSR alternative) overcomes those challenges to provide reliable, resilient replication

 Resilio is a worry-free file replication solution that provides faster, more reliable transfer using a P2P transfer architecture, WAN optimization, and more.
 If you want to try replicating files with Resilio, you can get set up and begin replicating your Windows file servers in as little as 2 hours by scheduling a demo with our team.